Mike Bell (running back)

-Michael Steven Bell (born April 23, 1983) is an American former professional football running back who played in the National Football League (NFL) from 2006 to 2010.
+Michael Steven Bell (born April 23, 1983) is an American former professional football player who was a running back in the National Football League (NFL) from 2006 to 2010.
 He played college football for the Arizona Wildcats and was signed by the Denver Broncos as an undrafted free agent in 2006.
 Bell later played for the New Orleans Saints, Philadelphia Eagles, and Cleveland Browns.
 He had several accomplishments throughout his career, including winning Super Bowl XLIV as a member of the Saints.

 Early life

 Bell went to Desert Horizon before playing for Tolleson Union High School a western suburb of Phoenix, where he both became the second player in Arizona history to have rushed for over 2,000 yards in back to back seasons, as well as obtaining the second-highest career total of 4,692 yards rushing in Arizona.
 He was named Player of the Year in his senior year by The Arizona Republic.